eamarais/erc-uptrop/README.md

 ERC Starting Grant UpTrop (grant number 851854; https://cordis.europa.eu/project/id/851854) to address uncertainties in reactive nitrogen in the upper troposphere (https://maraisresearchgroup.co.uk/uptrop.html).

-The repository includes python code and routines to apply cloud-slicing to partial columns of NO2 to obtain mising ratios of NO2 in the upper tropposhepre.
+The repository includes python code and routines to apply cloud-slicing to partial columns of NO2 to obtain mixing ratios of NO2 in the upper tropposhepre.
 The routine that does this is cloud_slice_ut_no2.py.